 - Chris Bowen and Ron Alterovitz watch the FIRST Robotics NC Regional Tournament high school competition in Raleigh, NC.
 Chris Bowen served as an advisor and mentor to the Green Villains, who are on their way to the national tournament.

-selected to receive a National Science Foundation (NSF) Early Career Development (CAREER) award.
+- Ron Alterovitz is selected to receive a National Science Foundation (NSF) Early Career Development (CAREER) award.
 According to NSF, these are NSF's "most prestigious awards in support of junior faculty who exemplify the role of teacher-scholars through outstanding research, excellent education, and the integration of education and research."

 - Congratulations to Sachin Patil, Jur van den Berg, and Ron Alterovitz whose paper on motion planning under uncertainty was accepted for oral presentation at the 2012 IEEE International Conference on Robotics and Automation.